Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Graphs for tuples of tableaux

 \section{Graphs for tuples of tableaux}

-In this appendix we give several examples of connected components of the graphs $\G^{(k)}_{c,D}$ constructed in Section~\ref{sec:llt} as well as the transformations to these graphs presented in Section~\ref{sec:Dgraphs}.
-The graph in Figure~\ref{fig:domino} is a connected component of the graph on domino tableaux of shape $((3), (2,1))$.
+This appendix gives examples of connected components of the graphs $\G^{(k)}_{c,D}$ constructed in Section~\ref{sec:llt}.
+The graph in Figure~\ref{fig:domino} come from domino tableaux of shape $((3), (2,1))$.
 Comparing this graph with the examples above, it is isomorphic to $\G_{(4,2)}$.
-In particular, this demonstrates Theorem~\ref{thm:dominoes} which states that the graph on domino tableaux is always a dual equivalence graph.
+This demonstrates Theorem~\ref{thm:dominoes}, which states that the graph on domino tableaux is always a dual equivalence graph.

-The graph in Figure~\ref{fig:non-DEG} is a connected component of the graph for the Macdonald polynomial $\widetilde{H}_{(4,1)}(X;q,t)$.
+The graph in Figure~\ref{fig:non-DEG} comes from the graph for the Macdonald polynomial $\widetilde{H}_{(4,1)}(X;q,t)$.
 Note that while the generating function of the graph is $s_{(3,2)}+s_{(4,1)}$ which indeed is Schur positive, the graph itself is not a dual equivalence graph.